Why Windows Develop Water Leak Problems

 Common failure zones include:

-- The gap between the window frame and the wall opening
+- The rough opening around the window frame

 When any of these elements fail, water can bypass the intended drainage path and enter the wall.
 Once inside, it may travel before becoming visible, making the leak appear more complex than it actually is.